Estée Lauder: Strong Business But Not At The Right Price (NYSE:EL)

 This just highlights the importance of fundamentals, such as free cash flow for EL's share price performance.

-Going back to margins, operating profitability has been in an invert relationship with free cash flow yield, which shows how important margins are for the company's free cash flow generation ability.
+Going back to margins, operating profitability has been in an inverse relationship with free cash flow yield, which shows how important margins are for the company's free cash flow generation ability.

 Source: author's calculations based on data from annual and quarterly reports and Yahoo!
 Finance